About the Archives

-The Curtis Institute of Music maintains all student files since its founding in 1924.
+The Curtis Institute of Music maintains all student files dating from its founding in 1924.
 For access restrictions please consult our policies.

 Student and faculty recital programs through 2014 can be browsed online.
 Additionally, students and faculty may appear in the school’s newsletter Overtones, published from 1929 to 1940.
 For lists of students, faculty, and staff through 1974 please consult the Overtones 50th anniversary edition.

 The vertical files collection contains newspaper clippings and miscellaneous public information about faculty and alumni.
 For photographs and other available information, please contact the Archives.

-To be considered alumni, students must attend Curtis for at least one year and must have left in good standing (view the alumni database).
-However students attending Curtis for less than one year may still be on file.
+To be considered alumni, students must attend Curtis for at least one year and left in good standing (view the alumni database) though students attending Curtis for less than one year may still be on file.
 To inquire about a student file contact the Archives.
 For access restrictions please consult our policies.

 Another way to verify attendance is to browse the school’s student recital programs.
 If a person does not appear in the programs, and no student file is available, this indicates (s)he was not a Curtis student.

 It is possible that someone who is thought to have been a Curtis student studied privately with a Curtis faculty member or a Curtis student.
 These records are not in the Curtis Archives.mailto: email@example.com